odysseasdiamadis/mde-selectivity/README.md

 ./download_dataset.sh
 ```

+**Please note**: the config files are already set to pick the dataset from the output folder of the above script.
+By not changing the path in the
+configurations, training script will work correctly.

 All the existing configurations are already set to fetch the data from the right directory.
 Just run the script and the training (as described later).